 Simmons Buntin is an author, editor, project manager, publisher, marketer, communications director, team leader, facilitator, photographer, nonprofit director, thinker, creator, dog walker, and all-around good guy.

 Simmons is the director of marketing and communications for the College of Information Science at the University of Arizona.
 In that capacity, he is responsible for marketing, branding, communications, media relations, and storytelling for the college and its programs.
-He is also president of Ocotillo Design, a content and website development company.

 Simmons is certified by the Project Management Institute as a Professional Project Manager (PMP), the highest certification for the project management profession.
-He received his Bachelor of Arts in Political Science from Auburn University, his Master of Urban and Regional Planning from the University of Colorado at Denver (where he was chosen as the program’s outstanding graduate and his thesis on redeveloping suburban downtowns using principles of sustainability won an American Planning Association Colorado Chapter award), and his MFA in Creative Writing (Nonfiction) from the University of Arizona.
+He received a Bachelor of Arts in Political Science from Auburn University, a Master of Urban and Regional Planning from the University of Colorado at Denver (where he was chosen as the program’s outstanding graduate and his thesis on redeveloping suburban downtowns using principles of sustainability won an American Planning Association Colorado Chapter award), and a MFA in Creative Writing (Nonfiction) from the University of Arizona.
 He also holds a Certificate in Energy Management from North Carolina State University.

 He welcomes your questions, comments, and requests to play Albus Dumbledore at your next Harry Potter celebration.